-A watching brief (as outlined in Appendix D) should be had during the course of demolition, site clearance and construction works for any obvious contamination (e.g. oil spillage in ground, buried waste, possible asbestos containing material) development should stop and Castledine Environmental should be contacted to determine if further assessment or changes to the remediation scheme are required.
+A watching brief inline with Appendix F should be had during the course of any permitted demolition, site clearance, or construction works for any obvious contamination (e.g. oil spillage in ground, buried waste, possible asbestos containing material) development should stop and Castledine Environmental should be contacted to determine if further assessment or changes to the remediation scheme are required.